Privacy Policy

 The Extension stores the following data locally in your browser:

 All of this data is stored in your browser's local storage.
-None of it is transmitted to Clynt.ai or any server we operate, except as described in Section 7 (AI-powered import).
+None of it is transmitted to Clynt.ai or any server we operate, except as described in Section 7 (AI-powered import) and Section 8 (SMS messaging).

 3. Data we do not collect